-The rules are performance-based only in the sense that, for example, they require that certain information related to the fuel shortage be reported to consumers and the Commission.
-Primarily, the rules in Chapter 4901:5-19, O.A.C., are regulatory in nature as required by the Revised Code.
+The rules are performance-based only in the sense that, for example, they require that certain information related to the coal shortage be reported to the Commission.
+Primarily, the rules in Chapter 4901:5-21, O.A.C., are regulatory in nature as required by the Revised Code.